 2. Breed improvement strategy should be developed for Harar cattle breeds to produced tender meats.

 3. Instrumental based quality evaluation technique will be more appropriate to evaluate beef in the future.

 ✓ Investigate whether the eating quality difference between Harar, Arsi and Bale breeds was due to environment or genetics.

-This research project was supported by Oromia Agricultural Research Institute (IQQO) and Kansas State University for which the authors are highly grateful.
+This research project was supported by Oromia Agricultural Research Institute (IQQO) and United States Agency for International Development (USAID) for which the authors are highly grateful.
 The authors have also like to thanks for Mr. Dinku Sime, Adama abattoir associate manager; Dr. Sabona Feyisa and Dr.Girma Kiltu, Adama abattoir meat inspectors and Dr. Abdisa Chala, abattoir meat inspector at Haramaya University for their assistance in meat samples collection.
 Lastly but not least authors wish to thanks for Mr. Nasir Abdurahaman and Ms. Maza Dajene whose laboratory technicians at OBU Department of Dairy and Meat technology for their professional and friendly assistance during evaluation of sensory and instrumental tenderness of beef samples.